faizancodes/llm-chain/README.md

 # llm-chain

 A TypeScript library for easily interacting with various Large Language Model providers through a unified interface.
+Equipped with performance metrics for response time and streaming, useful for benchmarking and testing.

 ## Installation